COVID Vaccination Centre @ RxDx Healthcare

 AstraZeneca, the collaborator of the AstraZeneca-Oxford vaccine, stated that only 37 out of 17 million vaccinations in the EU and UK reported blood clots.
 They also confirmed that the evidence of no increase in blood coagulation after vaccination was very reassuring.

 With the rise of COVID cases in the city, ramping up the Testing and priority group vaccination to protect their vulnerability from disease severity are of paramount importance now.

-Those falling in the age group of 45-59 years and have one or more of the comorbidities listed out by the government
+- Citizens in the age group of 45-59 years with one or more of the comorbidities as per government list

 Five principles guiding the vaccination drive